1

 Tech Interns are students or recent graduates who work temporarily at technology companies or IT departments to gain practical experience in the field.
 They typically assist with software development, troubleshooting, testing, or other technical projects under the supervision of experienced professionals.
 Internships help students apply classroom knowledge to real-world situations, build their resumes, and explore potential career paths in technology.
 Companies also benefit by evaluating potential future employees and getting support on various projects.

-What are the key skills and qualifications needed to thrive as a Tech Intern, and why are they important?
+What skills and qualifications are needed to thrive as a tech intern?

 To thrive as a Tech Intern, you need foundational knowledge in programming, problem-solving, and an understanding of computer science principles, often gained through coursework or related projects.
 Familiarity with coding languages (such as Python, Java, or JavaScript), version control systems like Git, and collaboration platforms is typically expected.
 Strong communication, eagerness to learn, and adaptability help interns excel in team settings and adapt to new challenges.
 These skills and qualities are crucial for contributing effectively, learning quickly, and gaining valuable experience in the tech industry.